Skip to main content

 CASE COMPLETION – Ability to suggest required data to add to a case as an electronic case is being created by the customer (customer facing).

-CHAT – Intelligent chatbot to provide answers to customer questions or route to best qualified resources (customer facing).
+CHAT – Intelligent chat bot to provide answers to customer questions or route to best qualified resources (customer facing).

 CLASSIFICATION – Classification of unstructured digital customer information into defined categories (internal).

-ENHANCED SEARCH – Use of Large Language Model (LLM) and Natural Language Query Processing (NLP) to help identify the best answer to a customer question (customer facing | internal).
+ENHANCED SEARCH | RETRIEVAL-AUGMENTED GENERATION (RAG) – Use of Large Language Model (LLM) to generate the best answer to a customer question using knowledge from existing, trusted knowledge sources. (customer facing | internal).

 ESCALATION PREDICATION – Ability to identify cases that will likely require escalation (internal).